develop-me/bootcamp--week-01-02--html-and-css/scripts/26--css--frameworks/README.md

 # Prototyping

+> A _quick_ interactive workable solution

+Can also be helpful to test technology

+There is prototyping software to show interaction.

 ---

-### Wireframing is good

-- Send to client
-- Comments & Discussions
-- Adjustments
-- Problems
-- Versions
-- Visualise & planning

----

-## Problems?

----

-### Wireframing doesn't give you
+## Wireframing doesn't give you

 - Interactivity